-The Shelter is more than a theatre company.
-We are a community.
-The core of our community is our weekly Shelter Sunday workshop— the creative home to some of theatre’s most exciting writers, directors and actors.
-Shelter Sunday is a vibrant and galvanizing playground for our artists.
-It breeds collaborations and creative collisions, and it’s also the epicenter for our play development and production process.
+The Shelter was more than a theatre company.
+We were (and still are) a community.
+The core of our community began at our weekly Shelter Sunday workshop— a creative home to some of theatre’s most exciting writers, directors and actors.
+Shelter Sunday was a vibrant and galvanizing playground for our artists.
+It bred collaborations and creative collisions, and it was also the epicenter for our play development and production process.
 Since 2009, Shelter Artists, along with our all-volunteer staff, have created and staged over 100 world premieres.

 A BRIEF HISTORY

 In 2009, the owner of the Gene Frankel Theatre offered members of The Shelter an opportunity to use the theater’s main stage for a weekend.
 As an experiment, the members decided to produce a two-night performance.
 The production, 3:56 AM, explored the lives of several Lower East Side residents between the hours of 3 and 4 AM.
 The show included nine original shorts, each written, directed and acted by members of The Shelter.
-Due to the success of 3:56 AM, the members decided to rekindle the producing arm of the company—but with a major change of focus: wholly original works.
-In 2011, the company formally incorporated in the state of New York as The Shelter NYC, Inc. The first board of directors was composed of Ashley, Fink, Jones, Kingsbaker, Lankford and Kitty Lindsay.
+Due to the success of 3:56 AM, the members decided to stand-up the producing arm of the company with a singular focus: wholly original works.
+In 2011, the company formally incorporated in the state of New York as The Shelter NYC, Inc.

 That might be the most amazing thing to witness.
 To watch someone do something they have never done in front of other artists.
 We are all there to support each other and help each other take those leaps.
 And then there’s the feeling I have when I see a group of artists find the life, the vibrancy, the sound of nature in a scene, a monologue, a play that we can’t do on our own.Paco Lozano, Shelter Artist